 - Private contractors/researchers hired by U.S. Department of Labor to evaluate OMB-approved unemployment-insurance or WorkForce Investment Act programs.

 - Private contractors/researchers hired by Employment Security (informed-consent release required**).

 - Private organizations or individuals or an agent/attorney for an individual or employer (informed-consent release required**).

 - Anyone seeking aggregated information about groups or industries that does not identify individuals or businesses.

-**Informed-consent release: Requestor must have signed permission from individuals or employers before confidential information may be released.
-The requestor must: Identify the information to be disclosed, acknowledge that state government files will be accessed to obtain the information, identify the purpose for obtaining the information and list the parties who may receive the information.
+**Informed-consent release: Requester must have signed permission from individuals or employers before confidential information may be released.
+The requester must: Identify the information to be disclosed, acknowledge that state government files will be accessed to obtain the information, identify the purpose for obtaining the information and list the parties who may receive the information.